 Turn Off HDMI CEC Device Control

-Do you know that there’s a feature on both your TV and Amazon FireStick known as HDMI CEC that’s on by default?
+Do you know that your TV and Amazon FireStick have a feature known as HDMI CEC that’s on by default?
 This feature lets the user control HDMI-connected devices using only one remote controller.
 Although the feature is great for conveniently controlling all HDMI devices, it can sometimes cause issues like the one we are dealing with today.

-HDMI CEC feature is enabled by default on your Fire TV Stick, and that lets it communicate back and forth with your display.
+HDMI CEC feature is enabled by default on your Fire TV Stick, letting it communicate back and forth with your display.
 This is beneficial for many users, but it can also trigger the restarting loop on your FireStick.
 Here’s how you can turn it off:

-2. Select the Settings Cog icon located on the middle extreme right side of your screen.
+2. Select the Settings Cog icon on your screen’s middle extreme right side.

 3. Scroll down and select Display & Sounds.